Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ## Modern C++

-Going into this project, I was unsure how well I would be able to convey my thought process using C++, having used a lot more JavaScript and Python around the time.
-I quickly realised how much I prefer static typing in C++, since it acted as a safety net, preventing type errors from passing.
+Going into this project, I was concerned my inexperience with modern C++ would render me unable to convey my thought process using C++, given my recent focus on JavaScript and Python.
+However, I quickly realized that I prefer static typing in C++, acting as a safety net and preventing type errors from passing through.

+It took conscious effort to follow a coding style closer to object oriented programming instead of a functional approach.
+I disliked having a separate header file and a .cpp file, preferring to have everything contained in one file per class.
+However, I understand the reason for this practice, and how it pertains to the good practices of encapsulation and possibly reducing compilation time.

 ## References